Transitioning from Oil & Gas to Renewable Energy

 Setting the Scene

-Although news can sometimes be mixed, the transition from traditional energy sectors like oil and gas to renewable energy is gaining significant momentum.
-According to the IEA's Renewables 2023 report, the world is projected to add more renewable energy capacity in the next five years than it has in the past century – a truly eye-opening statistic.
-The report states that this growth is largely driven by solar PV and wind power, which are now more cost-effective than new and existing fossil fuel plants.
+Despite mixed headlines at times, the transition from traditional energy to renewables is accelerating.
+According to the International Energy Agency Renewables 2023 report, the world is expected to add more renewable energy capacity in the next five years than it has in the past century.
+This growth is driven largely by solar PV and wind, now among the most cost-competitive sources of new power generation.

 The Evolving Role of Oil and Gas